etisdew/alterjs/readme.md

 > Base64 encoding is very unstable right now, and performance goes out the window.
 Please avoid it for now.
 Also be sure to provide your own cert in the future but I have provided an example to start you off.

 > This can be used in several ways, creating hot updatable routes, sharing buffers, meta programming, contacting daemons, aggrigating and scrapping, archival, security footprint minimization, do you.

-I only want attribution if you do a copy paste job, but frankly this is a boiler plate at one way to use a server and a file system to update and distribute code without having to use a filesystem or database if you dont want to.
-Splitting your writable and virtual by passing dependencies as constructor parameters can allow this to be run in the browser aswell.
-The line is blurry on what is in the implimentation and what is in the content, the css for #edit is one such artifact, need to inline the styles but many psuedo selectors, allows update to the editor coming from alter.js.
+Also it is within my belief and attitude that lines of code - like words, are only a way of speaking to our computers - repeat what I'v already said if you want, but this is unsafe and not to be used in production.